znation/simplex/README.md

 Strings can be any permutation of characters surrounded by `'`, excluding `'` unless escaped as `\'`.

+See the [unit tests](test/evaluator.cpp) for some examples of simple programs/expressions.

 ## Semantics

 ### Built in identifiers (reserved words)